 The gay pride movement deserves all the recognition as do other diverse cultures in this country.
 I find the multicolored flag is in the wrong place.

-Under-neath the Maple Leaf, should be the Indigenous 1st nation’s flag.
-If I get my history right, “They Were Here First” and they should be recognized a little more in Canada.
+Underneath the Maple Leaf should be the Indigenous 1st nation’s flag.
+If I get my history right, “They Were Here First” and should be recognized a little more in Canada.

 But every time you see the Canadian flag, up comes the multi-colored with all the sanctions of federal or provincial governments.
 WHY?

-I have to wonder, that a prestigious spot only held for dignitaries, provinces, statesman, but why the gay rights movement?
+I have to wonder, that a prestigious spot only held for dignitaries, provinces, statesmen, but why the gay rights movement?
 Why?